nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 ### 5.1.
 Registration

-The authorization server endpoint needs to be registered for each vendor/care organisation combination.
+The authorization server endpoint needs to be registered for each service in the care organisation DID document.

 ### 5.2.
 Validation